cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 	ListeningEnabled(key StoreKey) bool

-	// SetListeners sets the WriteListeners for the KVStore belonging to the provided StoreKey SetListeners(key StoreKey, listeners []WriteListener) }
+	// SetListeners sets the WriteListeners for the KVStore belonging to the provided StoreKey
+	// It appends the listeners to a current set, if one already exists SetListeners(key StoreKey, listeners []WriteListener) }
 ```